The National Endowment for the Arts seeks to sustain and nurture a multiplicity of American literary traditions, including, but not limited to:

-- Ensuring that literary presses and magazines, community-based organizations, and national literary centers complement the trade publishing sector in the shaping of contemporary American letters.
+- Ensuring that literary presses and magazines, community-based centers, and national literary organizations complement the trade publishing sector in the shaping of contemporary literature.

-- Supporting organizations that nurture emerging and mid-career writers and provide assistance to nascent literary organizations.
+- Supporting organizations that nurture emerging and mid-career writers.

 - Supporting endeavors to provide America's readers with direct access to contemporary writers.

-- Supporting the use of new technology and innovative publishing projects
+- Supporting the use of new technology and innovative projects.

 NOTE: Literary publishing projects must focus primarily on contemporary literature and/or writers.